-One could argue that an individual’s perception of and approach to life, parenting as well as education, at home or otherwise, is directly affected by (at least) three things: what one believes about
+It has been my observation that an individual’s perception of and approach to life, parenting, and education, at home or otherwise, is directly affected by at least three basic beliefs:

-In order to experience peace as a home educating parent I believe one must first “Let go and let God.”
-There must be a foundation of trust in God to
+Therefore, we first need to put our beliefs in line with God’s view of these things.
+So in order to experience peace as a home educating parent one must always remember to, “Let go, and let God.” as the old saying goes.
+There must primarily be a foundation of trust in God to

 “work all things together for good” – Romans 8:28